 Where no relevant representation has been received and the application for a personal licence has been properly made, the licence must be granted.
 A badge and paper licence will be issued to the licensee.
-Once the licence has been granted, the licence will last indefinitely, and the licence holder must comply with certain legal requirements.
+Once the licence has been granted, the licence will last 10 years and the licence holder must comply with certain legal requirements.
+Please see the personal licence guidance document for more information.

-If the Police make an objection to the grant of the licence on the grounds that the grant would undermine the crime and disorder objective, the Licensing Authority will hold a hearing to determine the application.
+If the Police make an objection to the grant of the licence on the grounds that the grant would undermine and the crime and disorder objective, the Licensing Authority will hold a hearing to determine the application.
 A hearing can be dispensed with if all parties agree that a hearing is unnecessary.